 View and contribute toward Sopel’s budgetary needs by visiting the project’s new Open Collective page.

 Now that Sopel 6.6.0 is released, the focus will shift from preparing the new release to migrating the website and documentation off of Embolalia’s personal infrastructure.
 Once this migration is complete, Sopel’s documentation will be updated to reflect the changes/additions listed below.
-Questions about the new (and old) API methods are welcome in #sopel on Freenode, of course, as always.
+Questions about the new (and old) API methods are welcome in #sopel on Libera Chat, of course, as always.
 Thank you for bearing with this transitional period!

 Importantly, a couple of broken modules have been removed in this release.
 For easy reference, they and their PyPI-installable replacements are listed near the top of the “Module changes” section.